‘Power Book II: Ghost’ Recap: Cane Goes A Tad Bit Too Far, Gets Taught A Painful Lesson From His Father

 Talk about tough love.

 Power Book II: Ghost has returned with a bang.
 We are looking forward to seeing how the rest of the season will play out.
+Get a better look at the season so far in the gallery below.

 Pohto: Power Book II: Ghost / Starz